 This makes it more challenging to keep track of everything related to different tasks.

-With Basecamp, I can upload a file once to Docs & Files, and anyone can easily access or share it across multiple projects.
+With Basecamp, after you upload a file once to Docs & Files, anyone can easily access or share it across multiple projects.

 Basecamp also offers other file management features like: